Bamford Pine Island Park

 The turfed Rinks at Bamford Pine Island Park in Davie are the great new facilities that are ideal training facility for our sport, not to mention plenty of fun.

 Broward Lacrosse Advantage has secured the facility for six weeks of “indoor” lacrosse play this winter.
-Games are expected to be 2 evenings at 6 or 7pm starting December 12 through January 11.
+Games are expected to be 2 evenings at 6 or 7pm starting around December 12 through January 11.
 Typically 2 games per week.
 Schedule will be set once teams are confirmed.
-There will be 10 games per team including a playoff to a champion.
-Players can create and register as a team by naming the team, emailing the roster to firstname.lastname@example.org, and having each player indicate the team name on the registration.
+There will be 8 games per team.
+Players can create and register as a team by naming the team, emailing the roster to email@example.com, and having each player indicate the team name on the registration.
 Players can also register as individuals and be assigned to a team.

 WHY INDOOR LACROSSE?